zairbek/docker_state_exporter/README.md

 # Docker State Exporter

+⚠️ This is a fork of https://github.com/1001fonts/docker_state_exporter with docker service states `container_state_service_status`

 ⚠️ This is a fork of https://github.com/karugaru/docker_state_exporter with downgraded **Docker SDK for API version 1.40**.

 Exporter for docker container state